Taiwan

 Embarking on a journey through Taiwan's roads isn't just about reaching a destination; it's an immersive experience into the very soul of the island.
 With every turn, rise, and descent, you're not only traversing asphalt but also chapters of a story that speaks of nature's grandeur and mankind's tenacity.

-Wuling is a high mountain pass at elevation of 3.281m (10,764ft) above the sea level, located in Nantou County, in Taiwan.
+Wuling Pass is a high mountain pass at an elevation of 3.281m (10,764ft) above sea level, located in Taiwan.
 It’s said to be the highest paved automobile pass in the country.

 Suhua Highway is one of the most scenic drives in Asia.
 The road hugs the cliffs of Taiwan's east coast, from Su'ao to Hualian.
 With a portion built alongside very steep cliffs high above the Pacific Ocean, it is a dangerous yet scenic drive.
 It's one of the most scenic drives in the world.